 The Ultimate Checklist to Repurpose Your Speech for Social Media

 If you’re getting excited (or overwhelmed!) by all the possibilities, that’s great!
 You’re starting to see the power of repurposing for growing your audience and brand.

 Good news!
 We’ve created The Ultimate Checklist to Repurpose Your Speech for Social Media - click here.

 It covers loads of creative ways you can use videos, photos, and other assets to repurpose your speech.
 From content for your website to a suite of social media posts, The Ultimate Checklist to Repurpose Your Speech for Social Media will help you reach more people than you ever imagined possible with your speech!

 Dos and don'ts for repurposing your speech to social media

-Choose clips that have appropriate content and formatting for each platform (LinkedIn and TikTok are very different places!)
+Choose clips that have appropriate content and formatting for each platform (LinkedIn and TikTok are very different worlds!)